“Deeply Upsetting and Unsettling”

 “…does not stop them from getting abortions”?

 Watch No Greater Joy and hear interviews with three of the thousands of women who went to an abortion clinic planning to have an abortion, but then freely chose to change their minds and give birth to their babies instead.
-(Notice also the lack of hatred flowing out of the mouths of the sidewalk counselors.)
+(Take note also of the conspicuous lack of hatred flowing out of the mouths of the sidewalk counselors.)

 The post continues: